US Military Spending in 2002 "By Military Forces and Branches"

 * Total military spending, which is the total of what has been spent on military operations, whether for the US army or within federal government institutions.

-US army, which is the actual cost of the US Army minus the other financial mixes between it and the federal government institutions, referred to previously.
+* The budget of the US army, which is the actual cost of the US Army minus the other financial mixes between it and the federal government institutions, referred to previously.

 * US Army revenues, which is what the US military obtained, whether through private funds or public funds through the various branches